Palacio del Gobernador

 Manila Cathedral information

-The Manila Cathedral was destroyed in WWII, but the present edifice, erected in 1951, looks suitably ancient with its weathered Romanesque facade and graceful cupola.
-Inside are a gilded altar, a 4500-pipe organ, and rosette windows with beautiful stained glass.
+First built in 1581 (and rebuilt seven times since, most recently in 1951 following its destruction in WWII) Manila Cathedral's present edifice looks suitably ancient with its weathered Romanesque facade and graceful cupola.
+Inside are a gilded altar, a 4500-pipe organ and rosette windows with beautiful stained glass.
+Friezes on its bronze door depict the string of tragic events that led to the cathedral's destruction.
 The cathedral fronts Plaza de Roma , which was a bloody bullring until it was converted into a plaza.
-To one side a new Treasury Department building has been built on the ruins of the Ayuntamiento , once the grandest building in all of Intramuros.